 On July 19, 2013, the court denied defendants' motion to dismiss Ambac's contract and fraud causes of action but granted dismissal of Ambac's indemnification cause of action.
-In addition, the court denied defendants' motion to dismiss Ambac's claims for attorneys' fees and punitive damages.
+In addition, the court denied defendants' motion to dismiss Ambac's claims for attorneys'fees and punitive damages.

-On July 1, 2013, the European Commission (Commission) announced that it had addressed a Statement of Objections (SO) to the Corporation, BANA and Banc of America Securities LLC (together, the Bank of America Entities), a number of other financial institutions, Markit Group Limited, and the International Swaps and Derivatives Association (together, the Parties).
+European Commission - Credit Default Swaps Antitrust Investigation On July 1, 2013, the European Commission (Commission)announced that it had addressed a Statement of Objections (SO) to the Corporation, BANAand Banc of America Securities LLC (together, the Bank of America Entities), a number of other financial institutions, Markit Group Limited, and the International Swaps and Derivatives Association (together, the Parties).
 The SO sets forth the Commission's preliminary conclusion that the Parties infringed European Union competition law by participating in alleged collusion to prevent exchange trading of CDS and futures.
 According to the SO, the conduct of the Bank of America Entities took place between August 2007 and April 2009.
-As part of the Commission's procedures, the Parties have reviewed the evidence in the investigative file, responded to the Commission is patient to that its preliminary conclusions are proved, the Commission has stated that it intends to impose a fine and require appropriate remedial measures.
+As part of the Commission's procedures, the Parties have reviewed the evidence in the investigative file, responded to the Commission's preliminary conclusions and attended a hearing before the Commission.
+If the Commission is satisfied that its preliminary conclusions are proved, the Commission has stated that it intends to impose a fine and require appropriate remedial measures.